k7hoven/path-pep/pep-0NNN.rst

 The name and location of the protocol's ABC
 -------------------------------------------

 The name of the ABC being proposed to represent the protocol has not been discussed very much.
-Another viable name is ``pathlib.PathABC``.
+Another viable name is ``pathlib.PathABC`` or ``pathlib.PathLike``.
 The name can't be ``pathlib.Path`` as that already exists.

 It's also an open issue as to whether the ABC belongs in the pathlib, os, or os.path module.
+Depending on the location of the ABC, it may vary whether it is desirable for the name to clarify that the path is a file system path as opposed to an URI path component, for instance.

 Type hint for path-like objects